compomics/meta-proteome-analyzer/README.md

 ## News ##

+*MPA Portable version 1.6.0* has been released with the following new features:
+* Added new import function for mzIdentML files: this feature supports the re-analysis of result identification data stored in mzIdentML format.
+ * Added new Import menu which contains the import function for "MPA Experiment" (see Release version 1.5.0).
+ * Added the feature to import MPA experiment files without requiring the corresponding MGF files.
+ * Added the indexing of peptide sequences for FASTA databases: this feature allows to retrieve all protein identifications contained in the reference proteomes (and more than the default hits suggested by the search engines).

 *MPA Portable version 1.5.0* has been released with the following updates:
 * Added "Import MPA Experiment" feature: saved experiment files (*.mpa) can now be loaded into into a project
 * Updated "Export MPA Experiment" feature: experiment files (*.mpa) are stored together with the original MS/MS spectra